 Debswana Diamond Company

 Michael has 25 years’ mining geotechnical engineering experience in operational, corporate and consulting roles.
-He has experience in South Africa, Australia, New Zealand, Indonesia, Ghana and the USA, covering a range of deep to near surface underground mining methods and small to large open pits.
-Michael has held several senior roles at AngloGold Ashanti, Newmont, Evolution Mining and SRK Consulting.
+He has experience in South Africa, Australia, New Zealand, Indonesia, Ghana, and the USA, covering a range of deep to near-surface underground mining methods and small to large open pits.
+Michael has held several senior roles at AngloGold Ashanti, Newmont and SRK Consulting.
 Michael has a strong interest in the geotechnical design process, especially with respect to understanding geotechnical uncertainty and managing geotechnical risk.
 Michael is a Fellow and Chartered Professional of the AusIMM and has published 28 technical papers.

-Mark is a principal engineering geologist and director of Pells Sullivan Meynink.
-Mark’s primary areas of practise are open pit and underground geomechanics and pore pressure assessments for large mining and civil projects that has included the development of a detailed knowledge of geomechanics monitoring and stress testing.
-On graduation from his undergraduate honours degree in 1994, majoring in Engineering Geology, Mark commenced his career as an engineering geologist with McMahon Associates, Sydney.
+Mark is a principal engineering geologist and director of PSM.
+Mark’s primary areas of practice are open pit and underground geomechanics and pore pressure assessments for large mining and civil projects that has included the development of a detailed knowledge of geomechanics monitoring and stress testing.
+On graduation from his undergraduate honours degree in 1994, majoring in engineering geology, Mark commenced his career as an engineering geologist with McMahon Associates, Sydney.
 A move to Atlanta USA to join Golder Associates in 1996 enabled the extension of his undergraduate research and development of azimuth control of hydraulic fracturing in soils and weak rock.
 Mark returned to Sydney in 1997 and continued his employment with Golder prior to joining PSM in 1998.
-In 2002 Mark completed a Masters of Geotechnical Engineering at the University of New South Wales, where he currently lectures part time to the schools of Mining and Civil engineering at post graduate level.
-Mark has worked on over 50 major mining projects across Australia, Asia, Africa and the Unites States of America, including a number of very large and technically challenging projects including Olympic dam Open pit expansion and in the geothermal conditions at Lihir Gold Mine.
+In 2002, Mark completed a Masters of Geotechnical Engineering at the University of New South Wales, where he currently lectures part time to the schools of mining and civil engineering at postgraduate level.
+Mark has worked on over 50 major mining projects across Australia, Asia, Africa and the USA, including a number of very large and technically challenging projects including Olympic Dam open pit expansion and in the geothermal conditions at Lihir Gold Mine.
 Mark has worked on several prominent tunnelling projects within the Sydney transport sector, including large caverns with shallow cover for the Epping to Chatswood Rail Link.